flox/flox-kind-demo/README.md

 - Create a Kind cluster named `flox-shim` with the provided configuration
 - Apply the Flox RuntimeClass configuration
 - Deploy the sample application
+- Forward port 3000 to the deployed application
 - Display helpful next steps

 The cluster will have: